 Note: The probability of establishment is calculated annually and averaged over the succession time step.

-4. Century-calibrate-log: A detailed monthly output for every cohort at each month.
-(See above.)
+4. Century-calibrate-log: A detailed monthly output for every cohort at each month (see section 2.7 above.).
 Due to the volume of data, this file should only be used with single cell runs.

 Initial Communities Input File